Tunku Osman: Appointment as Chief-of-Staff of the Armed Forces

-When General Tan Sri Sir Rodney Moore retired as the Chief of Staff of the Armed Forces, Tunku Osman was promoted to major general and appointed as the Chief of Staff of the Armed Forces.
+When General Tan Sri Sir Rodney Moore retired as the Chief of Staff of the Armed Forces, Tunku Osman was promoted to major general and appointed the Chief of Staff of the Armed Forces.
 He was the first Malayan to hold the highest rank in the Malaysian Armed Forces.
 Tunku Osman retired from his position on 24 November 1969.

 Honours

 For his many services and contributions, he was conferred various medals and honours: